-In millions I Fair Value
+In millions Fa ir Value

 Cash acquired \$ 4

 Tangible assets acquired 76

 Acquired intangible assets other than goodwill 109

 Acquired goodwill 96

 Deferred tax liabilities (16)

 Liabilities assumed (76)

 Total purchase consideration \$ 193

 Goodwill represents the future economic benefits arising from other assets acquired that could not be individually separately recognized.
 The goodwill arising from the acquisition consists of revenue synergies expected from combining the operations of NCR and JetPay.
 It is expected that none of the goodwill recognized in connection with the acquisition will be deductible for tax purposes.
-The goodwill arising from the acquisition has been allocated to our Software segment.
-Refer to Note 4, "Goodwill and Purchased Intangible Assets" for the carrying amounts of goodwill by segment as of December 31, 2018.
+The goodwill arising from the acquisition has been allocated to our our Software segment under the previous segment reporting structure and has been allocated to Retail and Hospitality segments under the new segment reporting structure.
+Refer to Note 4, "Goodwill and Purchased Intangible Assets" for the carrying amounts of goodwill by segment as of December 31, 2018 which have been reclassified to conform to the current period presentation.